The Importance of Extracurricular Activities for Students

-- Extracurricular activities provide opportunities for kids that can’t be replicated anywhere else–learning about teamwork, developing strong communications skills (or introversion), experiencing what it’s like being on stage with an audience watching you.
+- Extracurricular activities in school provide opportunities for kids that can’t be replicated anywhere else–learning about teamwork, developing strong communications skills (or introversion), experiencing what it’s like being on stage with an audience watching you.

-- Extracurricular activities also teach your children how to work collaboratively without bullying others.
+- Extracurricular activities in school also teach your children how to work collaboratively without bullying others.
 This is an important skill these days where it’s often tough just being in school because of the competitiveness!

-- In today’s world there are more distractions than ever!
+- In today’s world, there are more distractions than ever!
 And often parents want to give their kids space from screen time but don’t know where else to turn.
 Extra-curricular activities are one such opportunity to provide a space for learning and growth that can’t be replicated anywhere else.

 - Studying for prolonged hours will of course irritate the child and the study won’t be beneficial either.
-Extracurricular activities can be a part of a break between studying hours. extra-curricular activities can be like extra study hours and an opportunity for children to learn new things.
+Extracurricular activities in school can be a part of a break between studying hours. extra-curricular activities can be like extra study hours and an opportunity for children to learn new things.

 - Extra-curricular Activities are a fantastic way for children to continue learning outside the classroom, but they also provide a chance for them to other people that might not be in their everyday life at school or home.
 It’s important for us as parents (or teachers) not just because it provides another outlet, but because we want our kids to grow up with diverse relationships so they don’t feel isolated from others.